Deducteam/isabelle_dedukti/README.md

 As an example, the file [`examples/ROOT`](https://github.com/Deducteam/isabelle_dedukti/blob/master/examples/ROOT) defines various sessions with proof recording.

-## Commands to translate Isabelle proofs to Dedukti or Lambdapi
+## Command to translate Isabelle proofs to Dedukti or Lambdapi

 To translate an already built session to Dedukti or Lambdapi, do: